 Hello Georgena: Your request has been completed.
 Please be advised the updated information may take 24-48 hours to reflect in our systems.
 Have a good day.

 Want to know where federal surveillance is headed?
 Take a walk through recent patent titles on the Justia Patents site.
 The NSA routinely harvests voice profiles for permanent storage in a vast database which makes no distinction between whitelist or blacklist.
 Software giants and independent inventors alike are along for the ride.

 A voiceprint is far more intrusive than metadata from email or cellphone logs.
 Discard the tranquil metaphor that the NSA harvests only data equivalent to the outside of a mailed envelope.
-As patents reveal, Speaker Recognition Software is now so sophisticated that profiling is on the horizon through analysis of your emotions (intensity of speech); your personality type (tone of voice, speed); your education level and socio-economic status (word length); and your birthplace (pronunciation, rhythm).
+As patents reveal, Speaker Recognition Software is now so sophisticated that the ability to profile is on the horizon via analysis of your emotions (intensity of speech); your personality type (speaking speed, tone of voice); your education level (word length); your socio-economic status (vocabulary); and your birthplace (accent, pronunciation, rhythm).

 |Hybrid Client-Server Speech Recognition In A Mobile Device|

 |Independent||Building Whitelists Comprising Voiceprints Not Associated with Fraud|